hanejkopawel/yawordle/README.md

 ---

-*This project was created by [Your Name/Handle] as a portfolio piece.
+*This project was created by Paweł Hanejko.
 Feel free to browse the code to see the architecture and implementation details.*